RosenUrkov/Monetize/api-gateway/README.md

 - **Start without containers**: The service is dependent on environment variables (_.env_ file) and the database connection is dependent on _typeorm_ and an _ormconfig.json_ file (for the migrations and seeding).
 All of the configurations can be found inside the global _ConfigurationModule_.

+  - Start a local MySql server with a database `monetize-auth`
   - Create a `ormconfig.json` file.
 Example:

   ```